 How to Make Love Work

 Who’s ready for some Love?
-While this isn’t the Valentine’s month most of us expected, our need for pleasure doesn’t diminish.
+While this isn’t the Valentine’s month most of us expected, our need for pleasure hasn't diminished.
 But with the coronavirus still inhibiting so much of our lives, we are suffering from lack of connection a.k.a.
 “Skin Hunger.”

-According to an article for Swell, even before COVID-19, “millions of Americans routinely felt lonely—as many as three out of five, according to some surveys.”
+According to an article for Swell, even before COVID-19, “millions of Americans routinely felt lonely—as many as three out of five.”
 But since the pandemic, “many are going months with far less social touch than we’re accustomed to—or none at all—and many of us are ravenous.”

 Even for the partnered up, it can be challenging, to say the least, to get in a romantic mood when you’re living in sweatpants, working from your bedroom, and the kids are underfoot all day.